Global Trade Alert

 Download

 On April 2, 2025, President Trump signed an Executive Order imposing substantial new tariffs on global imports.
-This short explainer seeks to clarify actions taken, exceptions available and the implied trade volumes (using 2024 US import statistics).
+This short explainer seeks to clarify actions taken and exceptions available.

 Actions Taken